Interest free days

 - Set up reminders to make payments on time.

-- Set up Card Autopay to automatically pay off your account every month.
+- Set up Autopay to automatically pay off your account each month.

 - Only use cash advances in emergencies (there is no interest free period for cash advances).